-Any lawsuit brought against the company and its officers can be time consuming as well as financially devastating.
-Directors and officers liability insurance will provide coverage for the directors, officers, managers, and employees for suits brought in which it is alleged they were not prudent and caused financial harm as a result.
+Any lawsuit brought against the company and its officers can be time-consuming as well as financially devastating.
+D&O insurance will provide coverage for the directors, officers, managers, and employees for suits brought in which it is alleged they were not prudent and caused financial harm as a result.

 So what can directors or officers be sued for?

 - In the absence or perceived absence of a loss to due this diligence

 - Claims that you lured away key employees

 - Failure to comply with regulations

 - The decision to sell or merge a company